lukensmall/pkg_ping/README.md

+### Major update:
+It fork()s a 5th potential process to scrape the download speed from ftp(1), send it back to the parent process and uses that speed and the response speed to average out what mirrors are the best, not based upon the order alone, but based upon translating it to a linear equation for more equitable rankings so super fast and super responsive mirrors will be weighed stronger!
+However you may choose to purely rate by the most responsive or the fastest instead!

+responsiveness_ranking^2 + bandwidth_ranking^2 == unified_ranking

+New flags: -a, -b, and -r

+-a: makes -V or zero -v take it's time and not shorten the time out and evaluate average time.
+Otherwise for -vv and above, it has no effect.
+Average is the default setting otherwise.

+-b: rate purely by bandwidth

+-r: rate purely by resopnsiveness like before

 It determines and prints the fastest OpenBSD mirror(s) for your version and architecture for the /etc/installurl file and if run as root, will write the fastest successful one to disk unless -f is used.